techexpresslive/ridiculously-responsive-social-sharing-buttons/readme.txt

 Demo here: http://kurtnoble.com/labs/rrssb/

-I did not make the RRSSB github project.
-I just made it into a Wordpress Plugin.
-The original RRSSB project can be found here: https://github.com/kni-labs/rrssb
+This plugin is adapted from the RRSSB Github project you can find [here](https://github.com/knilabs/rrssb).

 == Installation ==